 As per Article 126-bis of the CFA, shareholders who represent, even jointly, at least one-fortieth of the share capital may request - except for matters within the remit of the Board or based on projects or a report prepared by them - within ten days of publication of the Call Notice, or within five days in the case of calling as per Article 125-bis, paragraph 3, of the CFA or Article 104, paragraph 2, of the CFA, a supplementation to the matters on the Agenda, indicating in the request the further matters to be included on the Agenda, or present proposals on matters already on the Agenda.
 In accordance with Article 2367 of the Civil Code, the Directors shall call without delay the Shareholders' Meeting where requested by shareholders collectively representing at least one-twentieth of the share capital.

 Article 127-ter of the CFA establishes that shareholders may submit questions on the matters on the Agenda, also before the Shareholders' Meeting.
 For questions submitted before the Shareholders' Meeting, responses will be made, at the latest, during the Meeting itself.
 The company may provide a single reply to questions with the same subject matter.
-The call notice indicates the deadline by which questions submitted before the Shareholders' Meeting in first or single call, or five days where the call notice establishes that the company provides, before the Shareholders' Meeting, a response to the questions received.
+The call notice indicates the deadline by which questions submitted before the Shareholders' Meeting should reach the company.
+The deadline may not be more than three days in advance of the Shareholders' Meeting in first or single call, or five days where the call notice establishes that the company provides, before the Shareholders' Meeting, a response to the questions received.
 In this case, the responses are provided at least two days before the Shareholders' Meeting, also through publication in a separate section of the company website.